chfoo/grebedb/README.md

 Since there are too many key-value stores, the design of the database is immediately described upfront for you to decide whether GrebeDB is fit for your use:

 * The database is implemented as a B+ tree with each node saved to a file.
-Both keys and values are treated as binary data.
+  * Both keys and values are treated as binary data.
 Keys with prefixes are not optimized.
-Values are stored inline with the leaf nodes.
+  * Values are stored inline with the leaf nodes.
+  * Lazy deletion is performed.
 * The size of each file is not fixed and can vary significantly depending on the data stored and configuration options.
 * Files are stored using a virtual file system interface.
 The implementation can be in memory, on a real disk, or your own implementation.
 Performance and durability is dependent on the file system.
 * Operations such as `get`, `put`, `remove`, and `cursor` are provided.
 There's no support for transactions, but each operation themselves are atomic.
 Consistency is provided by file copy-on-writes, incrementing revision counters, and atomic file renames.